hansroh/skitai/README.rst

     logpath = '/var/logs/skitai'
   )

-If you also want to view logs throught console for spot developing, you run app.py with-v option.
+If you also want to view logs through console for spot developing, you run app.py with-v option.

 .. code:: bash